-Here are 15 fun things to do in Phoenix Arizona from outdoor adventures to fascinating museums to adults-only and kid-friendly activities.
+These 15 fun things to do in Phoenix Arizona include outdoor adventures, fascinating museums, and adult-only and kid-friendly activities.
 Phoenix is a booming desert city with a cool vibe and plenty of great year-round activities.

 Phoenix is the fifth largest US city and local tour guides mention Phoenix’s historical five C’s—climate, copper, cattle, citrus, and cotton.
 But there is so much more experience in Phoenix!

-We were hosted guests of Visit Phoenix but this content is carefully crafted with the McCool Travel audience in mind.
+We were hosted guests of Visit Phoenix but this content is carefully crafted for the McCool Travel audience.

 Fun Things to Do in Phoenix Arizona for Outdoor Lovers

 The Sonoran Desert and Superstition Mountains surround Phoenix with gorgeous landscapes waiting to be explored.
-Use caution in summer and avoid hiking, especially in the afternoon when temperatures soar and dry desert air leads to dehydration.
+Use caution in summer and avoid strenuous hiking, especially in the afternoon when temperatures soar and dry desert air leads to dehydration.